Introduction of Huang Qin:Baical Skullcap Root or Radix Scutellariae.

 Ecological environment: The Scutellaria likiangensis Diels., grows in sparse forests, shrubs, or grass slopes at an altitude of 2,500~3,100 meters above sea level.
 Geographical distribution: This species mainly distributes in the southwest area, north-western area of Yunnan Province, and other areas of China.

-Characters of herbs: The roots are cylindrical, branched, 8~20 cm long, 0.2~0.5 cm in diameter.
-The surface is yellow brown, the fracture surface is yellow, the middle of the old roots show dark brown, withered.
+Characters of herbs: The root of Scutellaria likiangensis is cylindrical with branches, 8~20 cm in length and 0.2~0.5 cm in diameter.
+The surface is yellow-brown, the fracture surface is yellow, the middle of the old root is dark brown and withered.

 The stems are light green to pale reddish-green, 4-angled, and hairless or sparsely canescent; they have a tendency to sprawl.
 The blades of the opposite leaves are up to 3" long and 2" across; they are cordate-ovate to broadly lanceolate, hairless, and coarsely serrated along the margins.
 On the upper surface of each leaf blade, there is a conspicuous network of veins.
 The petioles of the leaves are light green to pale reddish green, slender, and up to 1" long.
 Both terminal and axillary racemes of flowers are produced by the upper stems.
 Each slender raceme is up to 6" long, consisting of about 6-7 pairs of flowers; the axillary racemes spread outward from their stems.
 Underneath each flower, there is a short leafy bract.